-I know, this site is a record guide but this mystery needs attention, especially after the claims in "Tappy" Wright's book that Mike Jeffrey was responsable for Jimi's murder.
+I know, this site is a record guide but this subject needs attention.

 After Fehmarn Island pop festival

-While in London, after the aborted European tour, Jimi had checked into the Cumberland Hotel but he was also using his girlfriend Monika Danneman's rented Samarkand Hotel appartment as a place to crash, in between visiting friends around London.
-He had no baggage there, only the clothes he wore and guitars including his favourite "Black Beauty" Strat.
+While in London, after the aborted European tour, Jimi had checked into the Cumberland Hotel and spent a week flitting around London with his girlfriend Kirsten Nefer but from September 15th (when Nefer left for a film role with future James Bond actor George Lazenby) he was also using a basement flat (which had been rented by Eric Burdon for Monika Danneman, a friend of his girlfriend Alvenia Bridges) at the Samarkand Hotel.
+Jimi had no baggage there but as always, he had a guitar around - his favourite "Black Beauty" Strat.
 Jimi in fact often used his many girlfriend's places to escape from the pressure of fans or even his own entourage and management.

 Jimi had met Danneaman in January 1969 while in Dusseldorf and had renewed contact with her on his return to Europe for the 1970 tour.
-Various reports state that Jimi had proposed marriage to two or three girls around this time, Danneman being one of them, or so she claimed.
+Various reports state that Jimi had proposed marriage to at least two girls around this time - Kirsten Nefer and Danneman (or so she claimed).
 She seemed to have become totally infatuated with him.

 The journalist Sharon Lawrence was a close friend of Jimi's and she recounts in her book ("Jimi Hendrix: The Man, The Magic, The Truth") that she met Jimi at Ronnie Scott's Club (on Turesday, September 15th) where Eric Burdon & War had a short residency.
 She describes him as being in a sorry state, not even recognising her at first.
 "His face was ashen and his brown eyes appeared exhausted and even frightened.
 Newer had I seen him like this.
 "Sharon..." he said.
 "Oh Sharon."
 He gazed at me and he muttered, "I"m Almost gone."